 Your web and mailing list hosts probably have backup procedures in place, but it’s still sensible to keep your own backups.
 If your web or mailing list host decides to terminate your account because you’ve contravened your terms of service (whether you did or not), a backup will allow you to switch to a new provider.

 With hosted WordPress websites, you’re largely reliant on them for backups, though you can go to Tools->Export in the admin area to export your posts and pages (not images).
-For self-hosted WordPress sites, there are plugins to help with backups. iThemes Security Pro can be set up to email a database backup periodically, as well as providing various security tweaks.
-That will contain the text in all of your posts and pages, but no images.
-For those, you can either keep a copy when you upload them, or use a plugin like Backup Buddy.
+For self-hosted WordPress sites, there are plugins to help with backups.
+I have used BackWPUp, which will backup your database and files, and can save the backup to various places.

 MailChimp, ConvertKit, and Aweber have reasonably straightforward instructions for exporting data.
 You can also export your data from Facebook, Twitter, and Google.
 Unfortunately, Facebook’s export doesn’t include data from pages.
 For email, you’ll have to check your email provider’s help pages to find out how to export your messages.
 There isn’t a simple way to automate any of these, so I suggest you set up a repeating reminder in a calendar program.
 If you really want an automatic option, it may be possible to set up a recipe on If This Then That to (for instance) append Tweets to a file in Dropbox.